Podcast: Rough start for FSU basketball

 Luckily the season opened against Stetson.
 Even with just 8 scholarship players, surely they’d roll Stetson.
 Right?
 The next game was tougher.
 A road game at UCF.
 How’d it go?

 So here we are, two games into the bright and shiny new season.
 Come along as Matt and Michael provide some insight.
-It’s gonna be a long season folks, so get comfortable and go ‘Noles.
+It’s gonna be a long season folks, so get comfortable and go ‘Noles — you can listen or find the episode on iTunes, Spotify, Amazon, Google Podcasts, Stitcher, or wherever you listen to your shows.

 Loading comments...